Median in a stream of integers (running integers)

 Given that integers are read from a data stream.
-Find median of elements read so for in efficient way.
-For simplicity assume there are no duplicates.
+Find median of elements read so for in an efficient way.
+For simplicity assume, there are no duplicates.
 For example, let us consider the stream 5, 15, 1, 3 …

 After reading 1st element of stream - 5 -> median - 5 After reading 2nd element of stream - 5, 15 -> median - 10 After reading 3rd element of stream - 5, 15, 1 -> median - 5 After reading 4th element of stream - 5, 15, 1, 3 -> median - 4, so on...

 Making it clear, when the input size is odd, we take the middle element of sorted data.
-If the input size is even, we pick average of middle two elements in sorted stream.
+If the input size is even, we pick the average of the middle two elements in the sorted stream.

-Note that output is effective median of integers read from the stream so far.
-Such an algorithm is called online algorithm.
-Any algorithm that can guarantee output of i-elements after processing i-th element, is said to be online algorithm.
-Let us discuss three solutions for the above problem.
+Note that output is the effective median of integers read from the stream so far.
+Such an algorithm is called an online algorithm.
+Any algorithm that can guarantee the output of i-elements after processing i-th element, is said to be online algorithm.
+Let us discuss three solutions to the above problem.

 Method 1: Insertion Sort

-Interested reader can try implementation of Method 1.
+Interested readers can try the implementation of Method 1.

-At every node of BST, maintain number of elements in the subtree rooted at that node.
-We can use a node as root of simple binary tree, whose left child is self balancing BST with elements less than root and right child is self balancing BST with elements greater than root.
+At every node of BST, maintain a number of elements in the subtree rooted at that node.
+We can use a node as the root of a simple binary tree, whose left child is self-balancing BST with elements less than root and right child is self-balancing BST with elements greater than root.
 The root element always holds effective median.

-If left and right subtrees contain same number of elements, root node holds average of left and right subtree root data.
-Otherwise, root contains same data as the root of subtree which is having more elements.
+If the left and right subtrees contain a same number of elements, the root node holds the average of left and right subtree root data.
+Otherwise, the root contains the same data as the root of subtree which is having more elements.
 After processing an incoming element, the left and right subtrees (BST) are differed utmost by 1.

-Self balancing BST is costly in managing balancing factor of BST.
+Self-balancing BST is costly in managing the balancing factor of BST.
 However, they provide sorted data which we don’t need.
 We need median only.
-The next method make use of Heaps to trace median.
+The next method makes use of Heaps to trace the median.

 Method 3: Heaps

-Similar to balancing BST in Method 2 above, we can use a max heap on left side to represent elements that are less than effective median, and a min heap on right side to represent elements that are greater than effective median.
+Similar to balancing BST in Method 2 above, we can use a max heap on the left side to represent elements that are less than effective median, and a min-heap on the right side to represent elements that are greater than effective median.

-After processing an incoming element, the number of elements in heaps differ utmost by 1 element.
-When both heaps contain same number of elements, we pick average of heaps root data as effective median.
-When the heaps are not balanced, we select effective median from the root of heap containing more elements.
+After processing an incoming element, the number of elements in heaps differs utmost by 1 element.
+When both heaps contain the same number of elements, we pick the average of heaps root data as effective median.
+When the heaps are not balanced, we select effective median from the root of the heap containing more elements.

-Given below is implementation of above method.
-For algorithm to build these heaps, please read the highlighted code.
+Given below is the implementation of the above method.
+For the algorithm to build these heaps, please read the highlighted code.